Is the Secret Formula (The Secret Webinar) by Bob Patrick a Worthwhile Investment?

 Quick Summary of The Secret Formula by Bob Patrick

-Pros: You get email marketing software, training and email lists.
+The Good: You get email marketing software, training and email lists.

-Cons: The program uses general email marketing to large lists, which may result in low conversion rates.
+The Bad: The program uses general email marketing to large lists, which may result in low conversion rates.
 The program costs more than other programs and similar/free email programs.

-Our Recommendation: While this program is not a scam, it may not be worth its cost.
+The Bottom Line: While this program is not a scam, it may not be worth its cost.
 Some of the recommended techniques may result in high unsubscribe rates or even being marked as a spammer.

 Have you heard of commercial email marketing?
 In brief, it involves the sale of goods and services to potential and existing customers via email.
 These emails are usually sent by businesses, although at times those businesses may also outsource their email marketing to third party agencies or affiliates.
 If the email marketing is outsourced, the third parties collect commissions on email clicks and/or resulting sales.